-The Cx486SLC-V version of the Cx486SLC operates from either a 3-volt or a 5-volt supply.
+The Cx486SLC/e-V version of the Cx486SLC/e operates from either a 3-volt or a 5-volt supply.
 While operating with a 3-volt supply, the power consumed by the 486SLC-V is typically only 30 percent of the power consumed while operating at 5 volts.
-The 486SLC-V is available in both 20 and 25 MHz speeds.